-Pfizer-BioNTech coronavirus vaccine wins full FDA approval, potentially persuading the hesitant to get a shot
+Pfizer-BioNTech coronavirus vaccine gets full FDA approval, potentially persuading the hesitant to get a shot

 New flexibility

 Full approval gives doctors flexibility in using vaccinations, as long as the uses are considered reasonable.
-Such “off label use” is not permitted for products under emergency authorization.
+Such “off-label use” is not permitted for products under emergency authorization.

+But the Centers for Disease Control and Prevention said in a statement Monday that off-label uses of coronavirus vaccines beyond those approved by the FDA is not recommended.
+Off-label use could affect providers’ liability protection and their reimbursement for costs to administer the vaccine, the statement said.

+“The only people that providers should be offering the approved Pfizer vaccine to are those 16 and older for their two-dose series,” CDC spokeswoman Kristen Nordlund said.
+“They should not be offering this to kids under 12, because we don’t have safety data yet, or to people who want their booster doses early.”

+The FDA’s Woodcock also discouraged off-label use Monday, saying that giving an additional dose to people who are not immunocompromised “is something where FDA will need to review the data and is not part of this approval.”
+Officials recently recommended third shots of the Pfizer-BioNTech and Moderna vaccines for the immunocompromised.

-Given that increased flexibility, doctors may face pressure from patients who want to receive booster shots soon, before the FDA clears them.
-The Biden administration recently said the effectiveness of the Pfizer-BioNTech and Moderna vaccines at preventing mild and moderate covid-19, the illness caused by the coronavirus, appears to be waning.
+Still, doctors may face pressure from patients who want to receive booster shots soon, even as the FDA considers whether to allow them.
+The Biden administration recently said the effectiveness of the Pfizer-BioNTech and Moderna vaccines at preventing mild and moderate covid-19 appears to be waning.
 Officials said they plan to roll out booster shots beginning the week of Sept.
 20, assuming the FDA clears the applications from the vaccine makers.

 “Many of us are worried that full approval means you don’t get more of the people who should get vaccinated but instead the worried well are going to get additional doses,” said a federal official who spoke on the condition of anonymity because he was not authorized to talk about the issue.

-Experts said it would be especially concerning if parents with children younger than 12 attempt to get their children vaccinated.
+Experts said it would be especially concerning if parents with children younger than 12 attempted to get their children vaccinated.
 Those inoculations have not yet been cleared, and scientists are still determining the correct doses.

 Legal ambiguities might discourage doctors from using the products in a way that is not recommended, said Penn’s Lynch.
-For one thing, she said, it isn’t clear whether doctors using the Pfizer vaccine off label would be shielded from legal liability if someone was injured by the shot.
+For one thing, she said, it isn’t clear whether doctors using the Pfizer vaccine off-label would be shielded from legal liability if someone was injured by the shot.

-The Centers for Disease Control and Prevention’s vaccine advisory committee is expected to meet soon to recommend use of the vaccine.
+The CDC’s vaccine advisory committee has scheduled an Aug.
+30 meeting to recommend use of the vaccine.
 Since the Advisory Committee on Immunization Practices and the CDC have recommended Pfizer for use in people 16 and older under the emergency authorization, they are virtually certain to recommend it for the licensed product.

 The Pfizer-BioNTech approval is part of what is shaping up as a period of extraordinary activity on the vaccine front.
 Moderna, the second most widely used vaccine in the United States, filed for full approval June 1.
 Johnson & Johnson, maker of the third coronavirus vaccine authorized for emergency use in the United States, has said it plans to apply for approval later this year.